astronomical3/GitScripts/README.md

 # **GitScripts**

-Automation scripts that you can use for common Git workflows.
+Automation scripts that you can use for various Git workflows.

 ---